fractal-bootcamp/hackathon-kitchen-gossip/README.md

 ## Other

+1. Use main branch on Render, not experimental
 1. Tidy up /server/slack files - currently lots of obsolete commentcode
 1. Work out why Render sometimes complains about the PORT allocation and takes a while to deploy